1 - Am I a Church Planter?

 Effective church planters are uniquely wired.
 To help you understand if you have the potential to be an effective lead planter, let's start with a conversation.
 First, fill out our Pre-Assessment Questionnaire and then we'll contact you to set up a time to talk.

 After we receive your completed questionnaire, we'll get in touch with you about you and your spouse being formally assessed as church planters.

 2 - Assessment

 Because assessment is key contributor to the long-term effectiveness of new churches, we seek to offer an intensive behavioral assessment to those that are seeking to plant.

-Formal church planting Assessment is a four-day discovery experience to help you determine your potential to initiate a church planting project.
-We assess your character readiness and leadership skills as a potential planter.
+Formal church planting Assessment is a four-day experience to help you discover your best fit in a church plant.
+We assess your character readiness and leadership skills as a lead planter.
 You'll finish the week with:

 - An assessment of your personal & marital health

 - A clear picture of your personal "wiring"

 - Your leadership strengths & growth points identified